CBD Extraction Methods to Extract the Best CBD Oil

 The range of different hemp extraction equipment follows the various methods of CBD extraction.
 For example, extraktLAB’s extractors series are optimized for supercritical CO2 extraction while other extractors may be best suited for ethanol or hydrocarbon extraction.
 We’ll go into these extraction methods in more detail shortly.

 Filters are necessary to remove the fats waxes and other plant byproducts from the CBD/solvent solution after the winterization process.
-Some of these filters may be similar to Büchner funnels that simply use gravity and time to filter out the solution, others use vacuum filtration that assist the process making it more efficient and less time consuming.
+Some of these filters may be similar to Büchner funnels that simply use gravity and time to filter out the solution, others use vacuum filtration to assist the process making it more efficient and less time consuming.

 This equipment is necessary to remove a majority of solvent from the CBD solution.
 This is often accomplished using a rotary evaporator or falling film evaporator to volatilize or boil-off solvents like ethanol while leaving the CBD intact before heading to the distillation process.

 Some form of still will be needed to remove the last remaining solvents, terpenes, and other unwanted compounds from the CBD extract to increase purity and consumer demand.
-A common and effective equipment used for this is wiped film evaporator capable of handling the increased viscosity of the remaining CBD oil, remove the residual byproducts and leave the producer with a clean, potent CBD extract that is ready for product formulation.
+A common and effective equipment used for this is a wiped film evaporator capable of handling the increased viscosity of the remaining CBD oil, remove the residual byproducts and leave the producer with a clean, potent CBD extract that is ready for product formulation.

 Supercritical Extraction Machine